nicolas-iskandar/Password-Generator/README.md

 4. Enable Developer Mode in the top right corner
 5. Click on the "Load unpacked" button in the top left corner
 6. Navigate to the extension's path and select it

+## Firefox Installation

+1. Download the folder from GitHub
+2. Unzip the downloaded package if needed
+3. Open Firefox and navigate to about:debugging
+4. Click the This Firefox option, click the Load Temporary Add-on button
+5. Select any file in your extension's directory

 The Password Generator extension is now ready to be used.